 If for any reason, you are not ready for pregnancy now, you can do it at a desirable time in the future.
-It becomes possible by freezing egg, sperm, or embryos and utilizing them later through IVF.
+It becomes possible by freezing eggs, sperm, or embryos and utilizing them later through IVF.

-Reasons could be many.
+The reasons could be many.
 Maybe you are fighting a serious disease and want to preserve your healthy eggs.
 Other techniques do not give you this control and include a wait and watch period.

 Acute Endometriosis – Natural or artificial insemination gets ruled out mostly when the mother has a condition of acute endometriosis.
 In-vitro or out-of-body fertilization is required in such cases, followed by embryo transfer.

-New developments in IVF
+New Developments in IVF

 Just as techniques are being referred continuously and doctors are becoming experienced, the success rates are also increasing day by day.
 The technological developments in this field have been phenomenal during the last four decades, such as

 - Intracytoplasmic sperm injection or ICSI to tackle sperm abnormalities

 - Mitochondrial donation or three-parent IVF

 - Preservation of ovarian tissue

 There are further modifications possible in creating your dream pregnancy that would not be likely without IVF.